 In either case, it is advisable that the policy should contain an SINITMinVersion value that corresponds to the lowest versioned SINIT that is required.
 In the case of a system that supports multiple MLEs, a different SINITMinVersion may be specified with each MLE's policy element.
 The effective SINITMinVersion value will be the highest of the values in the PS policy, PO policy, and matching MLE element (for each one that exists).
-This effective SINITMinVersion value in the policy prevents an attacker from substituting an older version of SINIT (if there is one for a given platform) that may have security issues.
+This effective SINITMinVersion will be compared to the AcmVersion of the SINIT being used.
+Setting the SINITMinVersion value in the policy prevents an attacker from substituting an older version of SINIT (if there is one for a given platform) that may have security issues.